Investment Risks of Bonds

 Foreign Exchange Risk

 Foreign exchange risk is the possibility that the foreign currency in which a bond is denominated will depreciate against the domestic currency.
-Currency exchange rates are changing all the time, so if the bond currency depreciates against the investor's domestic currency during the term of the bond, then the investor will either lose money or not make as much profit.
-Of course, if the foreign currency appreciates, then this will result in greater profits.
+Currency exchange rates are changing all the time, so if the bond currency depreciates against the investor's domestic currency during the bond term, then the investor will either increase losses or reduce profit.
+Of course, if the foreign currency appreciates, then this will yield greater profits.

 Bond prices in the foreign country may also decline if interest rates rise in that country for the same reason that rising interest rates decrease the price of bonds in this country.